Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/marketing-analytics-browser/index.md

 ### Configuration

+Basic configuration options are the same as the standard Browser SDK.

 --8<-- "includes/sdk-ts-browser/shared-configurations.md"

 In addition to the basic configuration options, the Marketing Analytics Browser SDK has options to configure web attribution and page view tracking.